GeoffKellyNC/berry-bot-app/README.md

 <!-- change-log -->
 ## change-log

+### 0.0.3 - NEW FEATURES AND BUG FIXES 07/13/2022
+- [x] UI Change to be more modular
+- [x] Added Side menu to the UI
+- [x] Added Monderation Panel to home screen.
+This includes so far being able to see current user points and to search through the database for a specific user.
+-[x] Added Server status to the status bar.
+This is using a ping set up on the backend to ping the server and display the status.

 ### 0.0.2 - NEW FEATURES AND BUG FIXES 07/03/2022
 - [x] Added Moderation feature to bot.